 If your heart is set on investing in a particular model that’s newly launched or soon to arrive, then settling for a quickly outdated model may not feel right.
 After all, a vehicle is a serious investment.
 Weigh up the benefit of spending less but not getting what you want over investing more in your real goal.

-Protect your newbie with award winning insurance
+Protect your newbie with car insurance

 Benefits can include coverage for weather damage, theft and road incidents.
 Depending on which of our plans you choose, your car insurance may cover vandalism too.
 All PD Insurance plans include cover for damage to other people’s vehicles (which is a major boon if you put a dent in someone’s Ferrari)!